Agent-Hellboy/gunicorn-prometheus-exporter/k8s/README.md

    - Use RBAC for fine-grained permissions
    - Enable authentication for Prometheus and Grafana
    - Secure Redis with password authentication in production
+   - Consider disabling `--web.enable-admin-api` in Prometheus if not needed
+   - If admin API is required, use network policies to restrict access

 ## Production Considerations